W. P. Carey Inc. (NYSE:WPC) Shares Purchased by Raub Brock Capital Management LP

 Shares of NYSE WPC opened at $52.53 on Friday.
 W. P. Carey Inc. has a 1 year low of $51.36 and a 1 year high of $85.94.
 The firm has a market cap of $11.24 billion, a price-to-earnings ratio of 14.71 and a beta of 0.80.
 The company has a debt-to-equity ratio of 0.87, a quick ratio of 0.17 and a current ratio of 0.17.
 The stock’s 50-day simple moving average is $62.38 and its 200-day simple moving average is $68.15.

 W. P. Carey (NYSE:WPC – Get Free Report) last announced its earnings results on Friday, July 28th.
 The real estate investment trust reported $0.67 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.29 by ($0.62).
+The business had revenue of $452.60 million for the quarter, compared to analysts’ expectations of $430.48 million.
 W. P. Carey had a return on equity of 8.28% and a net margin of 45.21%.
-The business had revenue of $452.60 million for the quarter, compared to analysts’ expectations of $430.48 million.
+The firm’s revenue was up 31.4% compared to the same quarter last year.
 During the same period in the previous year, the firm posted $1.31 earnings per share.
-The firm’s revenue was up 31.4% compared to the same quarter last year.

 W. P. Carey Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Monday, October 16th.
-Stockholders of record on Friday, September 29th will be given a dividend of $1.071 per share.
-This represents a $4.28 dividend on an annualized basis and a dividend yield of 8.16%.
-This is a positive change from W. P. Carey’s previous quarterly dividend of $1.07.
+The company also recently declared a quarterly dividend, which will be paid on Monday, October 16th.
+Investors of record on Friday, September 29th will be paid a $1.071 dividend.
+This represents a $4.28 dividend on an annualized basis and a yield of 8.16%.
+This is an increase from W. P. Carey’s previous quarterly dividend of $1.07.
 The ex-dividend date is Thursday, September 28th.
-W. P. Carey’s payout ratio is presently 119.89%.
+W. P. Carey’s dividend payout ratio (DPR) is 119.89%.

 W. P. Carey Profile